California Health Benefits Exchange

 - Additional Resources

-A Health Benefit Exchange is a transparent and competitive insurance marketplace where individuals and small businesses can buy affordable health benefit plans.
-The SHOP is a subsidiary within the Exchange through which business may purchase coverage.
+A Health Benefit Exchange is a transparent and competitive insurance marketplace where individuals and families can buy affordable health benefit plans.
+Starting in 2014, Members of Congress will also get their healthcare insurance through the same Exchange offered to their constituents.[ii]

-HMO, PPO, or fee-for-service health plans will be offered through the SHOP.
+HMO, PPO, or fee-for-service health plans will be offered through the Exchange.
 All plans must provide the minimum “essential benefits” including:

 - Outpatient patient services